ColeMacGrath/HealthApp/README.md

 * Views are improved now are responsive and works in iPhone and iPad
 * Added food ingested calories and food name in health types
 * Interface redesigned from scratch
+* Search Bar for doctor filtering by name

 ### Comparative table with old and new HealthApp versions